Links to ACC Women's Basketball Legends coverage

 Collins has researched and developed an innovative critical pedagogy, praxis and theory called Active Centralized Empowerment (A.C.E.) over the last 14 years and finds that it allows the voices, talents and skills of each student and professor to be optimized in collaborative settings.
 She calls it, “teaching without borders,” where no one is left behind or in the margins and each student has an equal opportunity to excel no matter who they are, their skill level, or where they are from.
 You can read what other students are saying about the Active Centralized Empowerment experience by reading their reflections on the Teaching Without Borders website and see the results of de-marginalization in the classroom.
 This website works in partnership with her latest book publication, Teaching without Borders: Creating Equity and Inclusion through Active Centralized Empowerment.
 This faculty resource book introduces readers to Active Centralized Empowerment (ACE), a critical pedagogy, paradigm, and praxis that allows educators to create a classroom environment where all voices can be included and valued, and each student has an equal opportunity to excel.
 Collins has used and developed ACE over the past 15 years.
 She also believes in preparing students to lead in a diverse, multicultural world, so effective Transformational leadership development and effective communication and collaboration skills are central to her teaching.

 Whether she’s teaching video storytelling for broadcast, multimedia, or digital distribution, students learn from intense hands-on activities, management skills engagement on how to exercise their authentic voice with respect for diverse opinions and voices.
 “It is my belief that each student is special and has something unique and special to offer the world.
 My job is to assist them on their journey to find just what that “something” is.
-My approach is to teach the human who happens to be a student and I always look forward to meeting my students each semester and each organization and client.”
+My approach is to teach the human being who happens to be a student and I always look forward to meeting my students each semester as well as each organization and client.”

 Collins has a passion for empowering people to reach their optimal potential and “calling” in life.
 She believes that each individual has a special gift to give to the world and her goal is to assist in finding and developing this gift and making the inside and outside of the classroom, and the world in general, a kinder, safer, more equitable place to thrive and achieve your positive dreams and goals-whatever they may be.
 Collins' background as a “military brat” heightened and developed her belief in diversity, leadership and adaptability, since she moved almost every year and a half until the age of 13 and lived among diverse people and voices..
 She was born in Oklahoma, but weeks later, she moved to Germany (1 of 2 stints) and so on.
 Despite living in various states, she considers herself an East Coast native of Virginia where she spends as much time as she can fishing, camping, kayaking, eating plenty of seafood and working on one of her ongoing novels and communication poetry.
-She loves to play chess, camp, ride horses, cook great meals from scratch, listen to great music-especially classical, play the guitar and read non-fiction books.
+She loves to play chess, camp, ride horses, cook great meals from scratch for guests, listen to great music-especially classical, write poetry and short novels of love, play the guitar and read non-fiction books.

 Collins is a Kopenhaver Fellow and was selected one of sixteen participants at the Poynter Diverse Voices workshop in 2017.
-She earned a leadership certification from Progressive Women Leaders program, a Ph.D. in Mass Communications from the Scripps College of Communications at Ohio University-Specializing in Media Management, Leadership and Critical Cultural Theory and an Associate Certification in Women’s Studies, a Masters of Science in Journalism and a Women’s Studies Certification at the E.W.
+She earned a leadership certification from Progressive Women Leaders program, a Ph.D. in Mass Communications from the Scripps College of Communications at Ohio University-Specializing in Media Management and Leadership and an Associate Certification in Women’s Studies, a Masters of Science in Journalism and a Women’s Studies Certification at the E.W.
 Scripps School of Journalism at Ohio University, and a Bachelor of Arts degree in Speech Communications and Theatre Arts with a concentration in Communication/Rhetoric at Wake Forest University.
 While attending Wake Forest University, she was also a standout student-athlete and was recently honored by being inducted into the Women's Basketball ACC Legend Hall of Fame for Wake Forest University.

-He Motto: Aspire to Inspire!
+Her Motto: Aspire to Inspire!